kytos/kytos/docs/administrator/napps_management.rst

 NApps management
 ****************

 As mentioned earlier, *Kytos* is composed of several modules.
-One of these modules is the Network Application (Napp), which can be a core Napp, responsible to *Kytos* basic operations and Napps developed by other users.
+Some of these modules are the Network Applications (Napps); they may be core Napps, responsible to *Kytos* basic operations or Napps developed by other users.
 This section will describe some basic operations regarding the Napps (i.e. install, uninstall and enable or disable, list, etc).